This is something Max Weber said about money：

 In other words, economic transactions, in theory, are supposed to exclude personal sentiments.
 The communication medium of the economy is money, and all other media, including love, are excluded.
 A merchant should not offer a family member or friend a different price for a commodity.
 This also means that traits such as race, ethnicity, and gender should be excluded from the economy.
 In the 1950s, merchants in the American south learned that if they wanted to survive economically they had to sell to African American customers the same as whites–and at the same prices.

 On Individuality and Social Forms.

-There are, however, number of exceptions to the rule that monetary transactions are ephemeral.
-When a product comes with a warranty a relationship (or obligation on the part of the seller) continues.
+Weber and Simmel both say that monetary exchange cancels any expectation of a future relationship–the social interaction is ephemeral; however, there are number of exceptions to this rule.
+When a product comes with a warranty, a relationship (or obligation on the part of the seller) continues.
 We don’t just buy a new car and drive away from the dealership without forming a contractual tie.
 In this case, it’s not true that “when one pays with money one is completely quits.”